jjethwa/rundeck/README.md

 LOGIN_MODULE - RDpropertyfilelogin(default) or ldap.
 See: http://rundeck.org/docs/administration/authenticating-users.html

 JAAS_CONF_FILE - ldap configuration file name if ldap.
 You will need to mount the same file at /etc/rundeck/<filename of ldap>.
 See: http://rundeck.org/docs/administration/authenticating-users.html

+SKIP_DATABASE_SETUP - Set to true if database is already setup and/or database admin password is not known
 ```

 # Volumes